 You can instruct Veeam Backup & Replication to create an index of files and folders on the VM guest OS during backup.
 VM guest OS file indexing allows you to search for VM guest OS files inside VM backups and perform a 1-click restore in Veeam Backup Enterprise Manager.

 VM guest OS file indexing is enabled at the job level.
 You can specify granular indexing settings for every VM in the job.

-Mind, however, that if you do not enable indexing in the backup job, during 1-click restore from Linux and other OS backups, Veeam Backup Enterprise Manager will not display symlinks to folders in the file system browser.
+Note, however, that if you do not enable indexing in the backup job, during a 1-click restore from Linux and other OS backups, Veeam Backup Enterprise Manager will not display symlinks to folders in the file system browser.